sumshiiy/saweriaQrApi/README.md

 This library provides a simple interface to interact with the Saweria API. and create qris payment using only username 🚀

+## Before Using
+<b>USE AT OWN RISK, ANY SUSPENDED SAWERIA ACCOUNT, WE WILL NOT BE RESPONSIBLE AT ALL BECAUSE THE SAWERIA API HIT VIOLATES TERMS</b>

 ## Installation

 ```bash